drone/boilr-secret/template/README.md

   --name=secrets {{DockerRepository}}
 ```

-Update your Drone server configuration to include the plugin address and the shared secret.
+Update your runner configuration to include the plugin address and the shared secret.

 ```text
 DRONE_SECRET_PLUGIN_ENDPOINT=http://1.2.3.4:3000